swojtasiak/jsrdbg/README.md

 Application is suspended.
 ```

-Ok, it means that application has been started in the suspended mode described
+OK, it means that application has been started in the suspended mode described
 before and is waiting for new connections.
 It uses the default TCP/IP port, so
 everything that has to be done to connect it is to run jrdb.